I am NOT overdramatic when I say back pain from sitting can ruin your life. Still, many of us continue to do it for a variety of reasons.

 ~ Can you work your job efficiently while you’re doped up on pain medication?

-~ Does it feel good to stand/sit for hours at a time in pain?
+~ How does it feel to stand/sit for hours at a time in pain?

 ~ Would it be so bad to simplify your lifestyle and decrease your expenses for better health?